tensorflow/tensorboard/ADDING_A_PLUGIN.md

 - a custom protocol buffer for your plugin, serialized as a ByteString or String
 - a JSON object, serialized as a string

 The metadata may be quite long—imagine writing a long description (with hyperlinks, Markdown code blocks, et cetera) which explains exactly how a certain data series is calculated in your model.
 To save space, we don't write the metadata every time.
 The `tf.summary.FileWriter` only writes metadata once per tag.
+(Specifically: the `FileWriter` only writes metadata the *first* time it encounters a given tag.
+Afterwards, it discards the metadata.)
 Thus, changing the metadata for a given tag is a bad idea.

 You might be wondering why we have `tag` and `display_name` as separate concepts.
 Why not always use the `tag` as the display name in TensorBoard?